 “It’s a possibility, but we can’t investigate this right now.
 We’ll have to come back to this soon.”
 Vincencio replied.

 The two of them darted off toward town.

 ~ ~ ~

-The town’s east entrance was unwelcoming.
+The town’s east entrance was terribly unpleasant.
 Nothing flashy.
-No guards.
 No welcoming committee.
+No guards to speak of.
 Not even any locals traversing about the streets.
 It was desolate.
 As Vincencio and Isaac walked down the street, they heard commotion coming from the center of town.
 They followed the continuing sounds and quickly made their way to the town square.

-As they came into view, they saw colorful streamers, confetti drifting about in the breeze, and noticed that most of the townspeople were gathered in circle.
+As they came into view, they saw colorful streamers, confetti drifting about in the breeze, and noticed that most of the townspeople were gathered in a circle.
 It’s some type of festival, it would seem.
 There was music and people cheering within the circle.
-It must be a performance.
+There must be a performance.

 Vincencio watched Isaac as he became amazed.
-Due to his reaction, he knew that he was trying to figure out how it happened.
+Due to his reaction, he knew that he was trying to figure out what just happened.

 “You seem to be at a loss for words, my boy.
 Can’t believe your eyes?”
 Vincencio asked in humor.

 “That’s just not possible!”
 Isaac expressed, “How can anyone move that quickly and make it look like he either moved slightly or not at all?”